Notice

 Consumer Spending

-• There has been little growth in spending in the region since its recovery from the pandemic when compared to the rest of the nation.
+• The region has had little growth in spending since its recovery from the pandemic when compared to the rest of the nation.

 DOWNLOAD: NATIONAL CONSUMER SPENDING REPORT | REGIONAL CONSUMER SPENDING REPORT